aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 The normal justification for putting the bus stop at the intersection is that it reduces walking times for passengers with destinations or transferring on the crossing street.

-Unless the red time is really short and station saturation (discussed on Chapter 7) is bellow 20 seconds, the resulting saturation of the conjunct intersection + station (i.e. the BRT vehicle will occupy the area with two functions: queue-box waiting for green light and boarding area) will be greater than one and lead to congestion that will end only after the peak (figure \numfig SaoPaulo-spillback).
+Unless the red time is really short is bellow 20 seconds and station saturation (discussed on Chapter 7) is really low, the resulting saturation of the conjunct intersection + station (i.e. the BRT vehicle will occupy the area with two functions: queue-box waiting for green light and boarding area) will be greater than one and lead to congestion that will end only after the peak (figure \numfig SaoPaulo-spillback).
 Such a situation clearly will not be compensated by reducing passengers walking times, not even to passengers that will alight on that station and certainly not to all passengers that must only cross that intersection.

 Additionally, such justification is often based in presumptions and rarely based on data, only micro-level destination maps based on surveys can effectively quantify walking time benefits of station location relative to the intersection.
 Furthermore, large number of transferring passengers should be addressed when route service planning is designed.